jermp/lphash/README.md

 to show the usage of the driver program (reported below for convenience).

-    Usage: ./build [-h,--help] input_filename k m [-s seed] [-t threads] [-o output_filename] [-d tmp_dirname] [--check] [--verbose]
+	Usage: ./build [-h,--help] input_filename k m [-s seed] [-t threads] [-o output_filename] [-d tmp_dirname] [-c c] [--in-memory] [--check] [--verbose]

 	 input_filename
 		Must be a FASTA file (.fa/fasta extension) compressed with gzip (.gz) or not:
 		- without duplicate nor invalid kmers
 		- one DNA sequence per line.
 		For example, it could be the de Bruijn graph topology output by BCALM.

 	 k
-        K-mer length (must be <= <K-max>).
+		K-mer length (must be <= 63).

 	 m
-        Minimizer length (must be < k).
+		Minimizer length (must be < k and <= 32).

 	 [-s seed]
 		Seed for minimizer computation (default is 42).

 	 [-t threads]
 		Number of threads for pthash (default is 1).

 	 [-o output_filename]
 		Output file name where the data structure will be serialized.

 	 [-d tmp_dirname]
 		Temporary directory used for construction in external memory.
 Default is directory '.'.

+	 [-c c]
+		A (floating point) constant that trades construction speed for space effectiveness of minimal perfect hashing.
+		A reasonable value lies between 3.0 and 10.0 (default is 3.00).

+	 [--in-memory]
+		Do not use external memory for the internal MPHFs.

 	 [--check]
 		Check correctness after construction.

 	 [--verbose]
 		Verbose output during construction.

 	 [-h,--help]
 		Print this help text and silently exits.

 ### Output format